molecularmodelinglab/bigbind_db/README.md

 ```

 This query takes a while to execute!
 Make sure to save it to a csv in `temp_data` so you only need to execute this once.
+Notice how we do it in the original BigBind -- it iteratively saves the results of the query to a csv file.
+It takes a while so I'd recommend breaking out of this loop early when debugging and making sure the rest of your code works with a truncated version of the resulting dataframe.
+We can load the _whole_ database in later once you've worked out the kinks in the code.

 This dataframe has many columns, but here are some important ones:
 - `canonical_smiles`: The SMILES string representing the current molecule.
 Each _unique_ SMILES should correspond to a row in the `molecules` table.
-A first stab at creating the table will create a dataframe whose rows are the unique smiles, and with all the other rows (`has_conformer`, etc..) set to None.
 - `protein_accession`: the UniProt ID of the protein target
 - `standard_type`, `standard_relation`, `standard_units`, `standard_value`, and `pchembl_value`: the type of the activity measurement (IC50, Ki, etc), the relationship ('=', '>', or '<'; we only care about '='), the units (eg nM), the value, and the -log10 of the value (a more useful value in eg ML training)

+ A first stab at creating the table will create a dataframe whose rows are the unique smiles, and with all the other rows (`has_conformer`, etc..) set to None.

 Once we have the `molecules` table, the next steps are:

 - Creating the `proteins` table.
 We want each row to correspond to a unqiue protein sequence.
 You can get the sequences from the uniprot IDs like [this](https://stackoverflow.com/questions/52569622/protein-sequence-from-uniprot-protein-id-python)
 - Creating the `activities` table.
+Basically put in the `standard_type`, `standard_relation`, `standard_units`, `standard_value`, and `pchembl_value` for each activity in the csv you created, along with references to the relevant molecule and
-- Adding in the extra molecule information to `molecules`
+- Adding in the extra molecule information to `molecules`.
+This will involve looping over the molecules, creating RDKit objects from their smiles strings, and adding computed information:
+    - `molecular_weight`: self explanatory
+    - `zinc_elements`: boolean, true if the molecule contains _only_ elements in the set {"H", "C", "N", "O", "F", "S", "P", "Cl", "Br", "I"}, false otherwise.
+(ZINC here refers to the database that only contains molecules with these elemenets, not the element itself).
+    - `has_conformer`.
+Use RDKit to generate a 3D conformer for each molecule and save it to an sdf file in `data`.
+Eg `data/{molecule_id}.sdf`.
+Sometimes this will fail -- set `has_conformer` to false in this case.

+Each of these tasks should be nice, reasonably well-commented functions.
+Imagine a function `load_chembl` which itself calls functions like `download_chembl`, `create_molecules`, `create_proteins`, `create_activities`, etc...

 # Loading ProBis data